IBE160/SG-612/docs/ux-design-specification.md

 *   **Confirmation Patterns:**
     *   Destructive actions, most notably deleting a task, will require explicit user confirmation through a modal dialog to prevent accidental data loss.

+*   **Search Patterns:**
+    *   **Specification:** Search inputs will feature a clear magnifying glass icon, a placeholder text (e.g., "Search tasks..."), and a clear button or 'X' icon to clear the search query.
+    *   **Usage Guidance:** Primarily used for filtering task lists or searching within specific data sets.
+Should be accessible and provide immediate feedback as the user types (live filtering).
+    *   **Examples:** Integrated search bar at the top of task lists, filter inputs within modals.

+*   **Date/Time Patterns:**
+    *   **Specification:** Date inputs will utilize a standardized date picker component (e.g., a calendar modal).
+Time inputs will use a 12-hour format with AM/PM selection, or a 24-hour format if preferred by the user in settings.
+    *   **Usage Guidance:** Used for setting due dates, reminders, or scheduling tasks.
+Defaults should be sensible (e.g., tomorrow for a new task due date).
+    *   **Examples:** Date input in the "Add/Edit Task" modal, calendar view for task scheduling.

 ---

 ## 8. Responsive Design & Accessibility